shanesimmsart/nart/README.md

 # nart
-This project is where I put things I have learned about path tracing / rendering in general into practice.
+This project is where I put things that I have learned about path tracing / rendering in general into practice.

 Everything is written without referring to existing code or ray tracing resources, just what I can remember from what I've learned and have been able to derive by myself.